Nynuphar/IDEAL-doc/docs/source/workflow1.rst

 Your Study patients will be automatically linked and matched to the Hospital database!

-Check the section :doc:`linkage` to understand more about the linkage process on IDEAL and how to further manage the patients in your study!
+Check the section :doc:`linkage` to understand more about the linkage process on CHIL and how to further manage the patients in your study!

-.. warning:: Confirm the format and the name of your columns matches the format expected by IDEAL!
+.. warning:: Confirm the format and the name of your columns matches the format expected by CHIL!

 Add a patient to an ongoing study
 **************************************